sourcegraph/sourcegraph-go/README.md

 that the language server should use to reach Sourcegraph, which is likely different from the URL that end users use.

-## Using Kubernetes
+### Using Kubernetes

-Here's a sample Kuberentes configuration:
+Here's a sample Kubernetes configuration:

 ```yaml
 apiVersion: v1